tdenkinger/mindasaurus_ex/README.md

 ## Status

 Currently a user can create an account and then save reminders using an API access key.
 They can also retrieve reminders by account API key.
+The ultimate goal will be to use sessions which can be expired and logged out of.

 This is an Elixir application that uses the umbrella app concept.
 The API UI is a Phoenix app that uses the underlying applications for domain logic